abstrnoah/dotfiles/README.md

 # minimal nixless

+TODO I think I got rid of this bad boy.

 To deploy a minimal set of dotfiles that doesn't depend on Nix (other than nix-portable for deployment), do